Undeniably, any relationship ending sets in motion the grieving process — even if we know the end of the relationship is in our best interests.

 Whether you have that conversation or not, it’s painful.
 It’s even more painful because of the confusion surrounding it.
 You might look back years from now and wonder what happened to that friendship.
 And you know what?
 That’s 100% okay.

-Comparing to romantic relationships again, a friendship isn’t as defined.
 You might not even often call your friends your “friends.”
 Meanwhile, in a romantic relationship, you’re a couple or you’re dating or you’re S.O’s.

 Again, it’s confusing.
 And then that, again, leads to the questions as to whether you should say anything at all or let it gradually fizzle out.
-This is really situation-dependent and person-dependent.
-This can lead to a variety of emotions, leaving you feeling lost, upset, and maybe even a little hurt or vice versa.

 We usually have expectations of what a “good” friend is.